afpineda/observable-properties-python/README.md

 unsubscribe(observer,t,"value")
 ```

+In order to unsubscribe from all observable properties, pass an empty string (`""`) as the property name.

 ### Syntactic sugar

 To speed things up, derive your class from the `Observable` class (**note the capital letter**).